Business Acquisition Lenders Canada | 7 Park Avenue Financial

 WHAT IS A MANAGEMENT BUYOUT?

 Management buyouts typically involve using management team financing to purchase the company they manage.
-Sometimes, this is done through a bank loan, leveraged buyout, or by taking on other forms of debt.
+Sometimes, this is done through a bank loan, a leveraged buyout, or other forms of debt.
 Bank debt will typically come with financial covenants attached to the loan.

-Other capital sources that will work better depending on how transactions are structured may be available.
+Other capital sources that may work better, depending on how transactions are structured, may be available.

 The management team takes control of the business by using their expertise in running it.
 They source financing through personal resources, banks and commercial lenders, or an equity investor.